AdguardTeam/AdGuardHome/HACKING.md

  *  Prefer constants to variables where possible.
 Reduce global variables.
 Use [constant errors] instead of `errors.New`.

+ *  Program code lines should not be longer than one hundred (**100**) columns.
+    For comments, see the text section below.

  *  Unused arguments in anonymous functions must be called `_`:

     ```go